-Accessible & Inclusive
+Accessible and Inclusive

 The standard is designed to be inclusive and accessible in nature for all types of stakeholders.
 The standard will enable the technology to reach every section of society.
-For e.g.: interactive voice responses and non- digital channels as included in the Section 2 will enable the marginalized and differently abled citizen to use the service in a more efficient manner.
+For example, interactive voice responses and non- digital channels as included in the Section 2 will enable the marginalized and differently abled citizen to use the service in a more efficient manner.
 Also, stakeholders such as intermediators can also help in building capacities or creating awareness.

 Sample Use Cases